notjedi/pystk-gym/README.md

   window and on step i would get the actions from the plt window.
 What would be a better way to get the actions as a param instead of calculationg it myself inside the env (take a look at highway_env)

+TODO:

+* should i add enum type for all the infos?

+BIG TODO:

+* The action spaces are not compatible with the gym specs
+* Same goes with the observation spaces
+* Gym specs don't support/encourage returning multiple observations from a single env, ig that is what VecEnv is supposed to do, but in our case that would mean waste of resources.
+* So this obviously fails the `check_env` test from `stable_baselines3`.
+* i could prolly make this env "work" like a VecEnv (in a way that would trick gym) so that it's compatible but why so many complications?